vgupta1192/currency-converter/README.md

     this.copyLabel = 'Copy Amount';
   }

-  conversionFromChange(id: number, conversionName: string) {
+  /* Method will run when a user click on the currency dropdown from which the user has to convert  */ conversionFromChange(id: number, conversionName: string) {
     this.resetConversion();
     this.fromDropdownName = conversionName;
   }

-  conversionToChange(id: number, conversionName: string) {
+  /* Method will run when a user click on the currency dropdown to which the user has to convert  */ conversionToChange(id: number, conversionName: string) {
     this.resetConversion();
     this.toDropdownName = conversionName;
   }

-  convertCurrency() {
+   /* Method will run when a user click on the 'Convert' button to convert the currency entered */ convertCurrency() {
     this.copyLabel = 'Copy Amount';
     this.currencyService.getCurrency(this.fromDropdownName, this.toDropdownName).subscribe(response => {